EGI-Federation/documentation/content/en/users/online-storage/grid-storage/_index.md

 available for installation both on RHEL and Debian compatible systems.

-In particular, gfal2 provides and abstraction layer on top of several storage protocols (RFIO, XRootD,WebDAV, SRM, gsiftp, etc) and therefore is quite convenient as the same API can be used to access different protocols.
+In particular, gfal2 provides and abstraction layer on top of several storage protocols (RFIO, XRootD, WebDAV, SRM, gsiftp, etc) and therefore is quite convenient as the same API can be used to access different protocols.

 The gfal2 CLI can be installed as follows (for RHEL compatible systems):